Multi-frame blind deconvolution and phase diversity with statistical inclusion of uncorrected high-order modes: Making synthetic data

 The ``true'' 253$\times$253-pixel images (see Fig.~\ref{fig:true_im}) correspond to a FOV of 6000~km (or 8\farcs2) squared with an image scale of 0\farcs0323/pixel.
 They are 538 and 630~nm snapshots from the same MHD simulation that \citet{scharmer10high-order} used but sampled at different time coordinates.

 The simulated ``raw'' image data were calculated by convolving the ``true'' images with PSFs corresponding to $\phi_j$ for the different $\Mao$ and $r_0$ values simulated.
-The wavefronts were used to make PSFs at nominal focus as well as for a FD of 1~wave PTV.
+The wavefronts were used to make PSFs at nominal focus as well as for a FD with a PTV of one~wave.
 In addition to synthetic granulation images, we stored the PSFs to be used as point-source data.
 We did not include noise or anisoplanatism in the simulations.

 We wanted oversize images to minimize wrap-around errors with wide PSF wings, and also to not have the same size for deconvolutions as for convolutions.
-The ``true'' images are periodic so we repeated the FOV in both directions and cropped to a size with small prime factors for efficient FFT operations.
+The ``true'' images are periodic, and so we repeated the FOV in both directions and cropped to a size with small prime factors for efficient FFT operations.
 We then cropped further before saving images to FITS files.
 The MFBD image size was even smaller.
 The relevant sizes are summarized in Table~\ref{tab:sizes}.
 Because the ``true'' FOV is an odd number of pixels, we added one row and column when calculating power spectra.

-We processed both 538~nm and 630~nm images for the initial experiment (Sect.~\ref{sec:constant-r_0}) but as the results were virtually identical, in the following we processed only 538~nm data.
-We show and discuss only 538~nm data here and in the following sections, except when explicitly stated differently.
+We processed both 538~nm and 630~nm images for the initial experiment (Sect.~\ref{sec:constant-r_0}), but as the results were almost identical, in the following we process only 538~nm data.
+We show and discuss only 538~nm data here and in the following sections, except when explicitly stating otherwise.

-The contrasts of these synthetic ``raw'', 50\% AO-corrected, conventional focus images are shown in Fig.~\ref{fig:contrast_artficial_data_5380_50} for varying numbers of AO-corrected modes.
-Note the $r_0=100$~cm images approximately reach the dotted line that represents the contrast of the true image convolved with the diffraction limited PSF (the PSF of the theoretical 97~cm aperture without aberrations).
+The contrasts of these synthetic ``raw'' 50\% AO-corrected conventional focus images are shown in Fig.~\ref{fig:contrast_artficial_data_5380_50} for varying numbers of AO-corrected modes.
+We note the $r_0=100$~cm images approximately reach the dotted line that represents the contrast of the true image convolved with the diffraction-limited PSF (the PSF of the theoretical 97~cm aperture without aberrations).

 Deconvolution of these data with PSFs based on only the low-order parts of the wavefronts, $\phi_{j\Mao}$, does not restore the full contrast except for the $r_0=100$~cm data, as shown in Fig.~\ref{fig:contrast_artficial_data_5380_deconvolved}.
-We also made data with 1~wave PTV of FD.
+We also made FD data with a PTV of one wave.
 Sample images (first wavefront) are shown in Figs.~\ref{fig:raw_im}.
 These images illustrate the fact that the information about the wavefronts manifests itself much more clearly some distance from focus than in the focal plane.